Balayage is the newest technique for a range of fabulous high lights. However is not a new one to Milaine Boyer, proud owner of Gleam Hair Studio.

 Each highlight is painted there are no stripes.
 Balayage can be done on any base color because the effect is so natural, and low lights can be balayage too.
 Balayage can be used in even the shortest pixie crop.

-Balayage is considered a specialty technique., it requires a good eye and a very steady hand and must be performed by an experienced hairdresser who has extensive knowledge of the technique.
+Balayage and Balayage highlights are considered a specialty technique., it requires a good eye and a very steady hand and must be performed by an experienced hairdresser who has extensive knowledge of the technique.

 Giving you the beautiful customized hair color you see on runways with something as simple as the stroke of a brush Gleam’s Team turns an ordinary head of hair into a mass of beachy highlights.